dufflink/vfont/README.md

 }
 ```
+> Why do we use number IDs instead of axis names?
+Good question!
+But the answer is really simple.
+The `CTFont` framework which works with the variable fonts under the hood returns different axis names for different system languages.
+It means that only the axis number IDs are unique values.
+If you find the way how to receive English names regardless of system language, I will appreciate this!

 ## Roadmap
 - Next step is creating a script which will parse the `Info.plist` file and will generate the font classes for UIKit and the extensions for SwiftUI automatically.
 The generated code are going to have the same structure like in the [Font class](https://github.com/dufflink/vfont/edit/master/README.md#font-class) section abowe.